zhiming99/rpc-frmwrk/README.md

 Please refer to this article [`How to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) for details.

 ---
+[`Sun 26 Jul 2020 08:12:16 PM Beijing`]
+1. submitted the Kerberos support.
+It is not debugged yet.
+So a lot of work to to yet :)
 [`Sun 12 Jul 2020 11:23:27 AM Beijing`]
 1. still battling with some technical difficulties.
 The "relative simple" design has turned not as simple as it looks.
 Anyway, authentication support is coming...